vercel/next.js/docs/upgrading.md

 ## Upgrading from version 9 to 10

-There were no breaking changes between versions 9 and 10.
+There were no breaking changes between version 9 and 10.

 To upgrade run the following command: